 When I was a child and the world seemed grim I had a place that I would go to and find myself again.
 I think, or hope, that most of us had such a place.
 Mine was deep in what I remember as a thick forest behind my home (though I later saw it was only a small grove of trees!).
 In that forest there was a tree that had all but fallen and was stripped of bark.
 I would climb onto the smooth horizontal trunk and teeter-totter recklessly in the enchantment of the woods.
+I would try to slow down time which I have later learned can be done by tricking your brain.
 When I came down I felt that all was well again and even at five or six years of age I sensed that I knew who I was.
 My connections with nature have continued to root me, when the world seems grim.
 Everywhere I have lived I have found such places to go to and find what poet Wendell Berry calls “The Peace of Wild Things.”

 The things that confound my being now, three decades hence, may on the surface seem quite removed from my childish troubles but when I am honest I find that they are not changed in substance, only in form.
 As a child I yearned for simplicity and was confounded by unnecessary complexities.
 This has not changed, though perhaps it has intensified.
 Yes, in truth it has.
 When I think on it I am sure that this one thing has become the struggle of my inner-world; to weed out complexity, to nurture simplicity.

 THE PEACE OF WILD THINGS